 - Group 2 are vocational drivers (that is, drivers of large goods vehicles (LGVs) and passenger-carrying vehicles such as buses).

 The majority of tests will involve a visual acuity test and a visual fields test.
-Only a few makes and models of field machines but only a few of them can perform the test specified by the DVLA to meet their standards and the DVLA Specsavers stores have all have the appropriate fields machines.
-Not all Specsavers stores can carry out the specific DVLA test.
-You should refer to your letter -only those stores with the DVLA approved field machine models will be shown as an option.
+Only a few makes and models of field machines can perform the test specified by the DVLA to their standards and the DVLA Specsavers stores have all the appropriate machines.

 Which opticians offer the DVLA eye test?

 Specsavers are the sole partner of the DVLA, meaning only our opticians work directly with the DVLA to offer medical visual field and visual acuity testing.
-Not all Specsavers stores offer DVLA eye test services — you’ll need to check your appointment letter to find your local participating store.

 How to book my DVLA test